KYbarra4/Elon_vs_TWTR/README.md

 ![twtr_api_yfinance](https://user-images.githubusercontent.com/113717031/209484049-e36d6ab7-3773-498a-bfa5-06e7bcc819b0.png)

-## Secondary Source - Web Scrape of CNN Website
+## Secondary Source - Web Scrape of CNN Website for Twitter importnat dates and headlines

 ![twtr_cnn](https://user-images.githubusercontent.com/113717031/209484079-3045a7ac-c97e-4ce9-8c97-4a2871cd1913.png)

 ## Data Cleaning

 Imported all data from 2013 to point of sale in Oct.
-2022.
-Date cleaning for better reading.
+2022 by using a yfinance API call.
+Cleaned the date for better reading by removing the time stamp.
+Saved this to a csv file to be used later.

 Start